apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-This performs a side-effectful read on the actual hardware.
+This performs a read with side effects on the actual hardware.
 Since our register definition doesn't have any bit fields yet, all you can access is the `.storage` property, which contains the raw bit pattern read from hardware.
-The type of `storage` is a `UIntX` that matches the bit width specified in the `@Register` macro—in this case, `UInt32` for our 32-bit register.
+The type of `storage` is an unsigned integer that matches the bit width specified in the `@Register` macro—in this case, `UInt32` for our 32-bit register.

 Without prior knowledge of what the bits mean, you can't do much with this raw value except treat it as a whole.

-You can also write a value back to the register:
+The next example shows how you can write a value back to the register:

 ```swift
 // Create a raw value to write